SonOfBTC/NamadaSashaApp/README.md

 Child_process
 jQuery

    Once your Namadac full node is up and running, configure the application to connect to your node.
-Open the `index.js` change YourWalletAllias with your own wallet adress and change --memo yourpublickey const command = `namadac transfer --source YourWalletAllias --target ${targetAddress} --token naan --amount 0.00001 --memo Yourpublickey --node http://namadasasharpc.xyz/`;
+   1. Open the `index.js` change YourWalletAllias with your own wallet adress and change --memo yourpublickey command = `namadac transfer --source YourWalletAllias --target ${targetAddress} --token naan --amount 0.00001 --memo Yourpublickey --node http://namadasasharpc.xyz/`;
+   2. go /public/index2.html  change that= const serverURL = 'yourservesurl';

    run this command in the project directory "node index.js" run this command to allow your terminal run this app with port 3000 "sudo ufw allow 3000"